 The controller supports a spindle of 24V with 2A current.
 Spindle PWM speed can also be varied via the controller.

-Improving from their earlier models, the enhanced spindle drive in the controller now supports a more powerful spindle with RPM's upto 20,000.
+Improving from their earlier models, the enhanced spindle drive in the controller can now support more powerful CNC spindles with RPMs up to 20,000.

-The controller has an added outer casing in order to protect the control board in transit from short circuit.
+The controller has an added outer casing in order to protect the control board in transit from short circuits.
 The controller also has an added power switch.
-A heat dissipation aluminium alloy is also added for temperature regulation.
+A heat dissipation aluminum alloy is also added for temperature regulation.

 The offline recognition mode is an added feature.
 Computer, as well as offline controllers, can be inserted at the same time and the offline recognition automatically identifies if a computer is plugged in.

-This controller can be used in a laser engraving setup and most users report favourable results when using this controller for laser engraving.
+This CNC router controller can be used in a laser engraving setup and most users report favorable results when using this controller for laser engraving.

 It is compatible with operating systems such as windows XP/7/8/10, which makes it quite versatile.